Previously Posted: Regency retail park

 Dr. Johnson’s London Dictionary for publick consumption in the twenty-first century avail yourself on Twitter @JohnsonsLondon

-The London Grill: Daniel Silva
+The London Grill: Sam Roberts

 We challenge our contributors to reply to ten devilishly probing questions about their London and we don’t take “Sorry Gov” for an answer.
 Everyone sitting in the hot seat they will face the same questions ranging from their favourite way to spend a day out in the capital to their most hated building on London’s skyline to find out what Londoners think about their city.
 The questions are the same but the answers vary wildly.